The Scott model of PCF in univalent type theory: PCF and its operational semantics

 \section{PCF and its operational semantics}

 This section formally defines the types and terms of PCF as well as the small-step operational semantics.
-It should be regarded as a formal counterpart to the informal introduction to PCF in \cref{background:PCF}.
+It should be regarded as a formal counterpart to the informal introduction to PCF in Section~\ref{background:PCF}.

-To avoid dealing with free and bound variables (in the formalisation), we opt to work in the combinatory version of PCF, cf.\ \cite{Scott1993}.
-We note that it is possible to represent every closed $\lambda$-term in the combinatory version of PCF by a well-known technique \cite[Section 2C]{HindleySeldin2008}.
+To avoid dealing with free and bound variables (in the formalisation), we opt to work in the combinatory version of PCF, as originally presented by Scott~\cite{Scott1993}.
+We note that it is possible to represent every closed $\lambda$-term in terms of combinators by a well-known technique~\cite[Section~2C]{HindleySeldin2008}.